 Simple Sprouted Oat Pancakes are a light, fluffy, gluten-free alternative to traditional pancakes.
-These buttermilk pancakes are full of nutrients and can be enjoyed with a variety of toppings.
-Making these pancakes from scratch is super easy and you'll have a healthy batch of pancakes on the table in no time!
+These buttermilk pancakes are fluffy and can be enjoyed with a variety of toppings.
+Making these pancakes from scratch is super easy, even if you have never made homemade pancakes before.

 For a complete guide to sprouting whole grains, please refer to this post with step-by-step instructions on everything you will need to know.